nasriv/OliveOilMike/README.md

 # Olive Oil Mike
 2D Python game developed using PyGame package and Python 3.6

-All images and background design were custom made and created using Gimp 2.8
+All images and background design were custom made using Gimp 2.8

 ## Features
   - Character selection